SeverusVape/SAMURAI-GAME/README.md

 # SAMURAI FIGHTING GAME

 Simple fighting game made with JavaScript.
-The idea belongs to Chris Courses ( Youtube channel: Chris Courses ), the assets belongs to Brullov Studios, copied by Severus Vape for fun and educational porposes.
+The idea belongs to Chris Courses ( Youtube channel: Chris Courses ), the assets belongs to Brullov Studios & Luiz Melo, copied by Severus Vape for fun and educational porposes.

 ## Screenshots